Lillian Willoughby: Biography

 Willoughby was born and raised in West Branch, Iowa, the daughter of farmer Verlin Luther Pemberton and Sara Margaret Hinshaw.
 She attended a Quaker boarding school and later graduated from the University of Iowa.
-She became a dietician by trade and worked at hospitals and nursing homes.
+Willoughby became a dietician, working in hospitals and nursing homes.

 She met her husband, George Willoughby, in Iowa.
 He was a conscientious objector during World War II and helped find homes for Japanese-Americans who had been put in camps at the outbreak of the war.

-From 1971 to 1987, Willoughby and her husband were central to a group of 20 houses practicing communal living in West Philadelphia, called "The Life Center," devoted to helping the community.
+From 1971 to 1987, the Willoughbys were central to a group of 20 houses practicing communal living in West Philadelphia, called "The Life Center," devoted to helping the community.
 The Life Center was home to, and supported the activities of the Philadelphia branch of Movement for a New Society.

-The Willoughbys lived in a small third-floor apartment where they practiced living simply.
+The Willoughbys lived in a small, third-floor apartment where they practiced living simply.
 When a Philadelphia Daily News reporter encountered them there in June 1980, they were baking their own bread.
 The group started the first Take Back the Night rally, an idea that became an annual anti-crime event across the country.

 They later lived on the Old Pine Farm Land Trust in Deptford Township, Gloucester County, New Jersey, part of the New Jersey Green Acres program.

 Taking on the simple life was also a way to keep any income away from the federal government.
 Even so, the IRS confiscated their red Volkswagen for back taxes.
 During the auction at the IRS headquarters in Chester in 1970, the Willoughbys and supporters served lemonade in the hallway before submitting the winning bid of $900 to buy the car back.